orangci/salah-notifs/README.md

 That's it.
 I tried to ensure it had as little dependencies as possible.

 ## Installation
 Clone this repository.
-Assuming you placed the repository in `~/code` (place it anywhere you want, this is just an example), set this command to auto-start when you launch your computer: `python3 ~/code/notify-salawat/main.py`.
+Assuming you placed the repository in `~/code` (place it anywhere you want, this is just an example), set this command to auto-start when you launch your computer: `python3 ~/code/notify-salawat/main.py --city "your city" --country "your country"`.

 A Nix flake for NixOS and home-manager is coming soon.

 ## Configuration
-Customization options are coming soon.
+- `-h`, `--help`: Display all options.
+- `--country "your country"`: Required so that the prayer times can be fetched.
+- `--city "your city"`: Required so that the prayer times can be fetched.
+- `-i`, `--iqama`: Enable iqāma notifications.
+- `-g`, `--gap`: Gap in minutes between the adhān and iqāma notifications.

 ## License
 [GNU GPL v3](./LICENSE).